Research

 I work on both arms of human genomics experimental design–family-based studies looking at rare variation, and large population cohorts that identify common trait-associated variation.

-I have worked with the Million Veterans Program, the Global Lipids Consortium, the Genotype-Tissue Expression project, and various disease-focused consortia to identify trait-associated genes and signals.
-I am currently characterizing gene regulation in the Amish population.
+I have worked with the GenomeIndia project, the Million Veterans Program, the Global Lipids Consortium, the Genotype-Tissue Expression project, and various disease-focused consortia to identify trait-associated genes and signals.

 I’m also interested in collaborating with biologists to use bioinformatic approaches to understand questions about gene and genome function.